onurqnel/MyCSJourney/src/content/posts/Linear-Algebra.md

 A matrix is **non-singular** if its determinant is **non-zero**.
 - **It has an inverse.**
 - **A system of linear equations has a unique solution.**
-- **Its rows and columns are linearly independent.**

-If a matrix has an inverse, it is calculated using the formula:
+Its inverse can be easily calculated by the formula:
 $$ A^{-1} = \frac{1}{\det(A)} \times \begin{bmatrix} d & -b \\\ -c & a \end{bmatrix} $$

 Given matrix: